Jocotitlán: History

-The name Jocotitlán is from Nahuatl and means “among the sour fruit trees.”
+The name Jocotitlán is from Nahuatl and means "among the sour fruit trees."
 The Aztec glyph for the municipal contains an image of the god Otonteuctli.
 It is not known if the Mazahuas worshipped the deity before Aztec domination, but this deity was recognized by neighboring Otomis and Tepanecs.

 By the Classic period (200 to 600 CE), there were sedentary agricultural villages in the area, which had contact with Teotihuacan, and whose inhabitants spoke a language of the Oto-mazhaua family.
 However, Teotihuacan's influence in the area came late in the period, as the area was on the margin of the city's sphere.
 For the period of 600 to 900 CE, there is a lack of archeological evidence and ceramics do not show a great deal of sophistication.
 Jocotitlán was part of an area called Mazahuacan, or land of the Mazahua, and the town was originally a Mazahua settlement.
 This settlement, along with the rest of the area, was conquered by the Aztecs in 1478.
+It became the capital of a small tributary province, paid tribute in maguey mantas and food, and fought wars with Acámbaro.

 After the Spanish subdued the area in 1520, lands were portioned out among the conquistadors as encomiendas.
 The area of Jocotitlán, then spelled Xocotitlán, along with Atlacomulco, was given to Francisco de Villegas.
 The Spanish town of Jocotitlán was officially established by royal decree in 1540.
 Diego Nájera was assigned as the area's priest in 1592, and by the time he died in 1635, was highly regarded by the Mazahuas.
 He learned both the culture and the language of the Mazahua people he served.
-Nájera wrote “La Doctrina y Enseñanza en la Lengua Mazahua” as a guide for priests to teach the Catholic faith in the Mazahua language.
+Nájera wrote "La Doctrina y Enseñanza en la Lengua Mazahua" as a guide for priests to teach the Catholic faith in the Mazahua language.
 It was published in 1637.
 It is the only known book published in this language.

 During the beginning of the Mexican War of Independence, Miguel Hidalgo y Costilla and his army passed through the municipality on his way to Mexico City.
 The parish priest of Jocotitlán, José Ignacio Muñiz y Acosta issued the formal edit excommunicating Hidalgo.
 The following year, in 1811, the town of Jocotitlán was attacked by royalist forces under Juan Bautista de la Torre, eliminating the nascent insurgency here and leaving much of the town destroyed.
 However, a number of residents would still participate in the insurgency during the war, mostly under Francisco López Rayón.